Lutando/docs-oxd/sources/plugin/wordpress/index.md

 Scopes are groups of user attributes that are sent from the OP to the application during login and enrollment.
 By default, the requested scopes are `profile`, `email`, and `openid`.

-To view your OP's available scopes, in a web browser navigate to `https://OpenID-Provider/.well-known/openid-configuration`.
+To view your OP's available scopes, open a web browser and navigate to `https://OpenID-Provider/.well-known/openid-configuration`.
 For example, here are the scopes you can request if you're using [Google as your OP](https://accounts.google.com/.well-known/openid-configuration).

-If you are using a Gluu server as your OpenID Provider, you can view all available scopes by navigating to the OpenID Connect > Scopes intefrace.
+If you are using a Gluu server as your OpenID Provider, you can view all available scopes by navigating to the OpenID Connect > Scopes intefrace inside the Gluu Server.

 In the Plugin interface you can enable, disable and delete scopes.

-> If you have chosen to limit enrollment to users with specific roles in the OP, you will also need to request the `Permission` scope, as shown in the above screenshot.

 #### Authentication

-##### Bypass the local WordPress login page and send users straight to the OP for authentication

-Check this box so that when users attempt to login they are sent straight to the OP, bypassing the local WP login screen.
-When it is not checked, it will give proof the following screen.
+Bypass the local WordPress login page and send users straight to the OP for authentication: Check this box so that when users attempt to login they are sent straight to the OP, bypassing the local WP login screen.
+When it is not checked, users will see the following screen when trying to loogin:

 ![upload](https://raw.githubusercontent.com/GluuFederation/wp_openid_connect_single_sign_on_plugin_by_gluu/master/assets/6.png)

-##### Select acr

-To signal which type of authentication should be used, an OpenID Connect client may request a specific authentication context class reference value (a.k.a. "acr").
+Select ACR: To signal which type of authentication should be used, an OpenID Connect client may request a specific authentication context class reference value (a.k.a. "acr").
 The authentication options available will depend on which types of mechanisms the OP has been configured to support.
 The Gluu Server supports the following authentication mechanisms out-of-the-box: username/password (basic), Duo Security, Super Gluu, and U2F tokens, like Yubikey.

 Navigate to your OpenID Provider confiuration webpage `https://OpenID-Provider/.well-known/openid-configuration` to see supported `acr_values`.
 In the `Select acr` section of the plugin page, choose the mechanism which you want for authentication.

-Note: If the `Select acr` value is `none`, users will be sent to pass the OP's default authentication mechanism.
+Note: If the `Select acr` value in the plugin is `none`, users will be sent to pass the OP's default authentication mechanism.